hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

-As you can see the average number of total daily steps is
+As you can see, the average number of total daily steps is
 1.0766189\times 10^{4}.

 ## What is the average daily activity pattern?

-To answer this question the code below used the same data frame as before,
+To answer this question the code below took as its input the data frame
-which means that all records containing NA values were ignored.
+with NA values ignored.
-The first step was calculates the mean number of steps of each 5-minute interval
+The first step was calculating the mean number of steps of each 5-minute interval
 across all days.